2010

 ● 9-23-2010: In America, you have the freedom to do great things.
 And everyone else has the freedom not to notice.

-● 9-26-2010: To expect a populace to “learn” from its experience, say, politically, is a bit fallacious.
+● 9-26-2010: To expect a populace to “learn” from its experience, say, politically, is fallacious.
 Unlike an individual, a single consciousness, who, through time, accumulates experiences and memories, and lessons derived from them (and so, at least until he suffers a brain catastrophe, gains wisdom), a group is composed of numerous individuals; as time goes on, the older, presumably wiser, members die, and new ones with very little understanding are born and take their place, so that the identity of the individuals changes, but the group’s overall composition, the length of its collective memory for actually lived-through events, and the extent of the wisdom gleaned therefrom, remains constant.

 [Later note (1-1-2023): This contrasts to a systematic field of knowledge, like science or mathematics, which, as time goes on, does advance.]